-World Link host brother Jacob (see left) was interested in have a similar experience as his exchange brother, so he went online to learn more about study abroad opportunities for American high school students.
+World Link host brother Jacob (see left) was interested in having a similar experience as his exchange brother, so he went online to learn more about study abroad opportunities for American high school students.

 If you or your American son or daughter is high school aged and interested in spending a summer or a full academic year in another country- World Link encourages you to apply for any of the following programs below: